MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # Windows and containers

 Containers are a technology for packaging and running apps--including Windows apps--across diverse environments on-premises and in the cloud.
 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
-Containers start and stop more quickly than virtual machines, making them ideal for applications that need to rapidly adapt to changing demand or cluster node availability.
+Containers start and stop quickly, making them ideal for applications that need to rapidly adapt to changing demand or cluster node availability.

 Microsoft and Windows help you develop and deploy apps in containers:

-- Develop and test Windows-based or Linux-based containers on Windows 10 with built-in support for Docker containers (the most common environment for running containers) and [powerful container and Docker support in Visual Studio](https://docs.microsoft.com/visualstudio/containers/overview), and [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker).
+- Develop and test Windows-based or Linux-based containers on Windows 10 with built-in support for containers and [powerful container and Docker support in Visual Studio](https://docs.microsoft.com/visualstudio/containers/overview), and [Visual Studio Code](https://code.visualstudio.com/docs/azure/docker).
-- Deploy containers in the cloud on Azure (or other clouds):
+- Deploy containers in the cloud on Azure or other clouds:
   - Azure Kubernetes Service (AKS) orchestrates deployment and management of containers at scale.
 Service Fabric is another option for orchestration.
   - Containers are deployed to Azure virtual machines, which act as the Kubernetes cluster nodes.
   - The Azure virtual machines run either a customized Ubuntu Linux operating system image, or a customized Windows Server 2019 image, providing support for both Linux and Windows-based apps running in containers.